-- → Mediation in international child abduction cases needs to take into consideration possible criminal proceedings initiated against the taking parent in the country from which the child was abducted. - → Where criminal proceedings were initiated, the issue needs to be addressed in mediation.
-Close co-operation among the relevant judicial and administrative authorities may be needed to help ensure that any agreement reached in mediation is not frustrated by ongoing criminal proceedings. - 85 Although the 1980 Hague Child Abduction Convention only deals with the civil aspects of international child abduction, criminal proceedings against the taking parent in the country of the child's habitual residence may affect return proceedings under the 1980 Convention.
+- Mediation in international child abduction cases needs to take into consideration possible criminal proceedings initiated against the taking parent in the country from which the child was abducted. - Where criminal proceedings were initiated, the issue needs to be addressed in mediation.
+Close co-operation among the relevant judicial and administrative authorities may be needed to help ensure that any agreement reached in mediation is not frustrated by ongoing criminal proceedings. - 81.
+Although the 1980 Hague Child Abduction Convention only deals with the civil aspects of international child abduction, criminal proceedings against the taking parent in the country of the child's habitual residence may affect return proceedings under the Convention.
 The criminal charges may include child abduction, contempt of court and passport offences.
-Pending criminal

-See also the Conclusions and Recommendations of Part I of the Sixth Meeting of the Special Commission (op. cit. note 38), Recommendation No 31.
+Pending criminal proceedings in the State of the child's pre-abduction residence can under certain circumstances result in the court seised with a Hague return application refusing to return the child.
+This may, in particular, be the case where the child was abducted by the actual carer and the return order would result in the separation of actual carer and child, and this separation due to the age of the child or other circumstances would constitute a grave risk of physical or psychological harm in the sense of Article 13(1) b) of the 1980 Convention. - 82.
+One problem with pending criminal proceedings is that the individual who initiated them may not have the power to stop them in order to facilitate the return of the child.
+Depending on the criminal law of the State in question, it may be a matter for the prosecutor or court alone to decide whether criminal proceedings may be terminated.
+This means that even if a left-behind parent, having initiated criminal proceedings, later realises that the criminal proceedings are an obstacle to securing the return of the child or to finding an agreed solution, he or she may have little influence on removing this obstacle.